christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Bosporan and Dacian kingdoms controlled the Danube Delta and the Bosporus Strait—the two most critical chokepoints for Eurasian trade.
 Whoever controlled these points controlled the flow of goods, armies, and ideas between Europe and Asia.
 They didn't just rule an empire; they ruled the geography of civilization itself.
 Also, the massive gold mines of Dacia (modern Romania) were the financial engine of the "Roman" Empire.
 The output of these mines from 100 BC - 100 AD exceeds the total gold supply of the rest of the ancient world combined.
 The fact that Asander, king of Bosphrus is today an unknown historical figure despite the fact that he would have been the richest and most powerful man in the word at the time should be regarded as suspictious.
 The reason why you never heard of him is because you know him under another name: Julius Caesar.

 ![Fig.1.10](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.10.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 The cross was prominant in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
-The owl on the reverse side shows up prominently in later Greek tetradrachms.
+The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
+It shows up prominently in later Greek tetradrachms connecting him to Greece.
+For a Scythian king to carry that iconography shows direct interaction (he was likely the Scythian satrap of ancient Greece).

 The chromosome Haplogroup R1a, specifically subclade Z93 is found in high frequencies among the Scythian remains from the Pontic-Caspian Steppe.
 The Kshatriya (warrior) caste in India.
 The Brahmins (priestly) caste in India.
 The highest nobility of Persia.
 Patrician families of Rome.
 The Pharisaic and Herodian dynasties in Judea.
 The Sarmatian Alans who settled in Western Europe (and whose descendants include the Habsburgs).
 It is also found in the Tarim Mummies of China and in other tested ancient elite Chinese burial grounds (see: Chapter 7.4 China: The Han Synthesis and the Tartarian Genocide).
 This is the genetic signature of the administrative and priestly class that was installed globally.